A BRIEF HISTORY OF BISHOP'S STORTFORD

 Bishop's Stortford began as a Roman settlement.
 It was on Stane Street, a major Roman road between London and Colchester.
 The many travelers through the area caused a small town to grow.
 In those days of slow communications it would have taken days to travel from London to Colchester.
-Bishop's Stortford was a convenient place to stay overnight and the many travellers would spend money in the little town.
-However in the 5th century Roman civilisation broke down and the settlement at Bishop's Stortford was abandoned.
+Bishop's Stortford was a convenient place to stay overnight and the many travelers would spend money in the little town.
+However in the 5th century Roman civilization broke down and the settlement at Bishop's Stortford was abandoned.

 BISHOP'S STORTFORD IN THE MIDDLE AGES

 A new Saxon settlement grew up at Bishop's Stortford.
 The town is not named after the river but the other way around!
 Stort may be derived from a persons name.
 Or it may be derived from the local landscape.
 At any rate the river was not called the Stort until Tudor times.
 The settlement was called 'Bishop's' because in the Middle Ages it belonged to the Bishop of London.

 By the time of the Domesday Book (1086) Bishop's Stortford was a typical village with a population of around 120.
 In time it grew into a focal point for the surrounding villages.
 It also grew because of its position on a river and several roads.
 A weekly market began.
 Bishop's Stortford also had 3 annual fairs.
 In the Middle Ages fairs were like markets but they were held only once a year and they attracted buyers and sellers from a wide area.